smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

    - Application will receive redundant JoinNetwork on app on second device Register applicable if Mobile is AP, and multiple devices (sharing is allowed)

-## Minimal approach solution
+### Minimal approach solution

 ### Proposed solution

 Current proposal introduces additional APIs for sharing Wifi credentials between the vehicle and devices.

-This solution does not put on SDL any logic to determine access point host.
+This solution does not put on SDL Core any logic to determine access point host.

 This decision should be controlled by HMI.

 SDL does not have direct access to Wifi hardware, so SDL is not able to check the current Wifi state.